hychn/hychn.github.io/md/A.journal.md

+# 210915

+    The day is not a bore
+    Filled with many chores
+    It is an opportunity
+    Grasp the moment, sieze it as you will
+    To become who you dream to be

 # 210914

 * Men must be taught as if you taught them not And things unknown proposed as things forgot